noga1103/ec2-dashboard/README.md

 # ec2-dashboard

 To launch the app, go to "https://ec2dashboard-z89h.onrender.com/instances?accessKey=YOUR-ACCESSKEY&secretKey=YOUR-SECRETKEY&region=YOUR-REGION".
 Replace YOUR-ACCESSKEY, YOUR-SECRETKEY, and YOUR-REGION with your access key, secret key, and region, respectively.
+SECERTKEY could contain special characters such as '/' or '='.
+Make sure you urlencode it before using it in the API!

 If you want to sort, add "&sortBY=ATTRIBUTE" to the URL, and replace ATTRIBUTE with one of the following: Name, Id, Type, State, AZ, PublicIP, or PrivateIPs.